 Discrimination law reform is part of the bigger picture of making Canberra a safe and happy place to live.
 It complements other important initiatives underway that will enhance our social capital – the bonds that connect our community.

 The Government’s Capital of Equality Strategy aims to make sure that Canberra’s LGBTIQ+ community enjoys the equal protection of the law and full respect for their human rights.
 Consultation on reforming exceptions to discrimination law that have a discriminatory impact on LGBTIQ+ people is part of the First Action Plan for 2019-2021.

 Did you know?
 Around 26% of discrimination complaints in the ACT in 2018-19 were successfully conciliated by the ACT Human Rights Commission.
 This achieves outcomes for the parties in a quicker, more informal and accessible way than litigation, and promotes better relationships.

 PROMOTING WELLBEING IN CANBERRA

-The Government is also developing a Wellbeing Framework for release in 2021.
+The Government has developed a Wellbeing Framework which was released in 2021.
 This will allow Government decision-making and investment to be measured against well-being indicators which reflect our values and priorities for quality of life.
 This recognises that Canberra is more than an economy – we are a community where we aim for everyone to share in the benefits of a good life.